 RUMI FEST with Coleman Barks

-RUMI FEST' 2010 - Day 1 featured performances by: Coleman Barks, Whirling Dervishes with Sufi Music, from the Canadian Sufi Cultural Center, Garo & Friends and a special guest performance on Sitar by Irshad Khan, the sitar maestro.
-It also featured an art exhibit by: THE OPEN EASEL revolving around Rumi's work.
+RUMI FEST was a sold out event held on October 2010.
+Day 1 featured performances by: Coleman Barks, Whirling Dervishes with Sufi Music, from the Canadian Sufi Cultural Center, Garo & Friends and a special guest performance on Sitar by Irshad Khan, the sitar maestro.
+It also featured an art exhibit by: The Open Easel revolving around Rumi's work.

 Mevlana Jalalud'din Rumi